Types of Mortgage Letters

 A pre-approval means that you are far closer to receiving a mortgage loan commitment from a lender than with just a pre-qualification.
 A pre-approval can help buyers to take some of the guesswork out of the home buying process.
 In the eyes of any seller, you are considered a “stronger customer” with pre-approval status than with just a pre-qualification letter.

 Pre-approval is very helpful as a bargaining tool in negotiating a better deal with a seller.
 Overall, having a pre-approval can make you feel more comfortable with the home buying process and have more of a leg to stand on when negotiating with sellers.
 It should be duly noted that any good Real Estate agent is going to require a buyer to have a pre-approval letter and NOT just a pre-qualification when they are representing a seller.

-It should be noted that neither a “pre-qualification letter” nor “pre-approval” are viewed as absolute, iron-clad loan commitments from lenders.
-A lender will still have to look closer to assess property appraisals, verify the information collected, and in a number of cases, re-check the applicant’s credit report again before agreeing to issue a loan.
-Having a pre-approval in hand however, is about as close as you can get to knowing you will get financing.
+You should understand that neither a “pre-qualification letter” nor “pre-approval” are viewed as absolute, iron-clad loan commitments from lenders.
+A creditor will still have to look closer to assess property appraisals, verify the information collected, and in some cases, re-check the applicant’s credit report again before agreeing to issue a loan.
+Having a pre-approval in hand, however, is about as close as you can get to knowing you will get financing.